 - 1 to 2 fresh jalapeños or other chili peppers, seeded and coarsely chopped (see Note)

 - Juice of 1/2 to 1 lime, to taste

 - To prepare in a food processor: Simply combine all the ingredients in the workbowl and pulse on and off until the ingredients are coarsely pureed.
 To prepare by hand: Finely chop the tomatoes, onion, optional garlic, chiles, and cilantro.
 Stir in the remaining ingredients.

 - Serve right away with tortilla chips or in recipes.
 Store any unused portion in an airtight container, refrigerated This will keep for 2 to 3 days, but it’s best used fresh.

 The use of one jalapeño will result in a hot salsa, while two will make this fairly incendiary.
-Those with more experienced palates are free to use as many jalapeños as they'd like, or to use a hotter chile.
-Conversely, those with more sensitive palates can use a mild chile like poblano, or a can of chopped mild chiles.
+Those with more experienced palates are free to use as many jalapeños as they'd like, or to use a hotter chili pepper, like serrano.
+Conversely, those with more sensitive palates can use a mild chili like poblano, or a can of chopped mild chiles.